wp-plugins/alligator-popup/readme.txt

 #### Shortcode:
 Add a popup shortcode where you would like a link to appear within your post or page text.
 The shortcode has parameters for url, height and width and should be in the format:

-`[popup url="http://cubecolour.co.uk/wp" height="300" width="300" scrollbars="no" ]Link Text[/popup]`
+`[popup url="http://cubecolour.co.uk/wp" height="300" width="300" scrollbars="yes" alt="popup"]Link Text[/popup]`

-Include your own Link Text and values for the url and the width & height of the popup.
+Include your own Link Text and values for the url the width & height of the popup, and the alt text fot the link.

-If no values are entered for height and width, defaults of 400px are used for the width & height of the popup window.
+If no values are entered for the alt text and the height and width, defaults of 400px are used for the width & height of the popup window.

 Scrollbars are enabled by default and will show if the scrollbars parameter is not added to the shortcode.
-If you do not want scrollbars on your popup window, add the scrollbars parameter with the value "no" to the shortcode: `scrollbars="no"` If a value for the scrollbars parameter is not specified or any value other than 'no' is used, the popup window will have scrollbars.
+If you do not want scrollbars on your popup window, add the scrollbars parameter with the value "no" to the shortcode: `scrollbars="no"`

+If no value is entered for the alt text, an empty alt tag will be used in the link.

 #### HTML Link:
 Instead of using the shortcode you can include your link in the format:
-`<a href="http://cubecolour.co.uk/wp" class="popup" data-height="300" data-width="300" data-scrollbars="no">Link Text</a>`
+`<a href="http://cubecolour.co.uk/wp" class="popup" data-height="300" data-width="300" data-scrollbars="0" alt="my link text">Link Text</a>`

 This might be useful in a text widget, or you can build the link in a template file of your theme.